syncfusion-content/blazor-docs/blazor/autocomplete/data-source.md

 ### ValueTuple data binding

-You can bind ValueTuple data to the AutoComplete component.
-The following code helps you to get a string value from the enumeration data by using ValueTuple.
+You can bind [ValueTuple](https://docs.microsoft.com/en-us/dotnet/api/system.valuetuple-2?view=net-5.0) data to AutoComplete component.
+The following code helps you get a string value from the enumeration data by using [ValueTuple](https://docs.microsoft.com/en-us/dotnet/api/system.valuetuple-2?view=net-5.0).

 ```csharp